 CEME is conscious of the effect that its activities have on society and the environment, and of the importance of implementing solutions to reduce its footprint.
 Therefore, the Company is committed to a better understanding of how environmental sustainability relates to its daily activities and to the development of ad hoc management strategies able to deliver concrete results.
-This approach is tightly intertwined with the Group's practice towards modernisation and enhancing efficiency in its plants, carried out with progressive, carefully selected
+This approach is tightly intertwined with the Group's practice towards modernisation and enhancing efficiency in its plants, carried out with progressive, carefully selected actions.

 From an environmental perspective, the Company strives to guarantee full compliance with all applicable laws and regulations in its five production plants: no incidents of environmental non-compliance have been recorded in the last three years.
-CEME has implemented an ISO 14001:2015 certified Environmental Management System that covers all its plants.
+The Environmental Management System that covers all its plants.